jaBote/OpenHAB-python-HomeIO/README.md

 ### Not included
 Python source does not include:
-- The DLLs provided by Home IO.
-A download is available at its own homepage: https://docs.realgames.co/homeio/en/python/
+- Python (version used: 3.7)
 - The OpenHAB version (used: 2.5.2 but any 2.x version should work just fine) or any of its prerequisites, like Java.
 Full documentation about OpenHAB is accessible at its own homepage: https://www.openhab.org/
-- The python-openhab integration by sim0nx (https://github.com/sim0nx/python-openhab): `pip install python-openhab`
+- The python-openhab integration by sim0nx (https://github.com/sim0nx/python-openhab): `pip install python-openhab`.
+Works with commit https://github.com/sim0nx/python-openhab/commit/f71fdf1f9a3b039215392231b92e627fd738de36.

+This has not been tested with any later versions of Python, OpenHAB or the python-openhab bridge as the proof of concept has been made for college.
+However, I will update this to make it work with latest versions in case there is enough interest.